pulp/pulp/docs/sphinx/user-guide/broker-settings.rst

 stored in the same or different files.
 If the key and certificate are in the same file, set the same absolute path for both ``keyfile`` and ``certfile``.

 Using Pulp with RabbitMQ
 ------------------------
-Pulp Server <--> Pulp Consumer and Pulp Server <--> Pulp Worker communication should both work with RabbitMQ although it does not receive the same amount of testing by Pulp developers.
+Pulp Server <--> Pulp Consumer and Pulp Server <--> Pulp Worker communication should both work with RabbitMQ, although it does not receive the same amount of testing by Pulp developers.

-For either section of Pulp to use Pulp, you'll need to install the ``python-gofer-amqplib`` package.
+For either section of Pulp to use RabbitMQ, you'll need to install the ``python-gofer-amqplib`` package.
 This can be done by running:

     ``sudo yum install python-gofer-amqplib``